 "#myElement").
-The function will return the selected element object.
+The function returns the selected element object.

 To select by type, pass a selector string with the name of the type without the preceding

 To select using multiple selectors, pass a selector string with multiple selectors separated by commas.
 The selectors in the comma-separated string can be ID selectors, type selectors, or a mixture of the two.
-The function will return an array of the selected element objects.
+The function returns an array of the selected element objects.
 An array is returned even if one or no elements are selected.
-If two or more selectors select the same element, it will still be returned only once in the array.
+If two or more selectors select the same element, it's still returned only once in the array.

 ||String||A selector or multiple comma-separated selectors.|

 Select elements using a multiple selectors